DevPrice/godot-slang/README.md

 * `ComputeTexture` (experimental)
   * `Texture2D` resource backed by a compute shader.

+For more information about these classes, see [the class documentation](https://devprice.github.io/godot-slang/classes/index.html).

 After installing, Slang files in your project will be automatically imported as compute shaders.
 Each function in the Slang source annotated with `[shader("compute")]` will be imported as a `ComputeShaderKernel`.

-If you'd like, you can ignore the `ComputeShaderTask` and `ComputeShaderEffect` classes, and instead directly bind your shader parameters from code just like you would with `.glsl`.
+If you'd like, you can ignore the `ComputeShaderTask` and `ComputeShaderEffect` classes, and instead directly bind your shader parameters from code just like you would with a standard `.glsl` import.
 If you choose to do this, it can be helpful to explicitly declare Vulkan bindings in your shader:
 ```slang
 [[vk::binding(1,2)]]